Buy Bitcoin in France

 Coinhouse

 Coinhouse aims to make cryptocurrency investments easy for first-time buyers.
-Operating since 2014, the exchange is based in Paris and affiliated to Ledger – the popular hardware wallet provider.
-Coinhouse offers customers both an online platform and a bricks and mortar location.
+Operating since 2014, the exchange is based in Paris and has a long history with the company Ledger – the popular hardware wallet provider behind the Ledger Nano X.

-It has provided over 200,000 EU customers with easy access to BTC, ETH, LTC, XRP and BCH.
-The platform is a broker service, thus removing the technical complexities of buying Bitcoin.
-More than that, it even offers a personal investment service to its customers.
+It has provided over 350,000 EU customers with easy access to BTC, ETH, LTC, XRP, and BCH.
+The platform serves as a broker service, simplifying the process of buying Bitcoin without the technical challenges.
+It also offers a personal investment service for its users.
 You can read my full Coinhouse review here.

 Paymium

-Paymium claims to be Europe’s first Bitcoin exchange, having launched in 2011.
-The Paris based company provides Bitcoin buy and sell services across France and Europe.
+Paymium states that it’s “the world’s first Bitcoin exchange platform still operating,” having launched in 2011.
+The Paris-based company provides Bitcoin buy and sell services across France and Europe.
 It is closely regulated for French and EU payment methods, enabling Bitcoin to Euro trading pairs, plus merchant payment functions.

 Bitpanda

-Bitpanda is a regulated cryptocurrency exchange in France, the company is registered with the Autorité des marchés financiers (AMF), the Financial Markets Authority of France.
-Bitpanda offers one of the cheapest options to buy Bitcoin and 100+ different altcoins in Europe using SEPA transfers.
+Bitpanda is a Vienna-based cryptocurrency exchange.
+The company is registered with the Autorité des marchés financiers (AMF), the Financial Markets Authority of France.
+Bitpanda offers one of the cheapest options to buy Bitcoin and 200+ different altcoins in Europe using SEPA transfers.
 Payments can be made with credit or debit cards as well.

-All fees are incorporated into the price of coins, no additional charges are applicable.
+All fees are incorporated into the price of coins, with no additional charges applicable.
 You can read my full Bitpanda review here.

 5. International exchanges available in France